 It would be ridiculous to expect every party to have a character dedicated to each of these roles.
 Instead, each character must fill multiple roles to form a complete party.

 The generic adventuring party consists of a Cleric, a Fighter, a Rogue, and a Wizard.
 While this may not be an exciting composition, it is the base line against which any decent party should be balanced.
 With fairly little planning, these four classes can easily cover every role, and can even provide secondary characters to step up when the primary character needs some extra help.

 - Blaster: The Cleric gets several excellent Blaster effects.
 Channel Energy can be an excellent AoE damage effect, and higher level spells like Flame Strike can make the Cleric an excellent second string Blaster.

-- Defender: The Cleric gets shields, medium armor, and d8 hit points, which can make him an excellent second string defender.
+- Defender: The Cleric gets shields, medium armor, and d8 hit points, which can make them an excellent second string defender.

-- Face: The Cleric gets Diplomacy as a class skill, and likely has some charisma to support his Channel Energy ability.
-He lacks other Face skills, but can skate by on Diplomacy and high Wisdom as a second string Face.
+- Face: The Cleric gets Diplomacy as a class skill, and likely has some charisma to support their Channel Energy ability.
+They lack other Face skills, but can skate by on Diplomacy and high Wisdom as a second string Face.

 - Healer: The Cleric is the iconic, gold standard of healing.
-He has all of the big name resorative spells, and can cast cure spells spontaneously if he is good aligned.
+They have all of the big name restorative spells, and can cast cure spells spontaneously if they are good aligned.
 Channel energy is just a nice bonus.